haqq-network/haqq/x/liquidvesting/spec/README.md

 order: 0
 title: "Liquid vesting Overview"
 parent:
 title: "liquidvesting"
 -->

 ## Abstract

-This document specifies the internal `x/liquid vesting` module of the Haqq Network.
+This document specifies the internal `x/liquidvesting` module of the Haqq Network.

-With the `x/erc20` users on Haqq Network can make their ISLM locked in vesting liquid.
+With the `x/liquidvesting` users on Haqq Network can make their ISLM locked in vesting liquid.

 ## Contents